 You can create exceptions within the rule.
 For example, you can filter messages from all domains except for a certain domain.
 Click add exception, and then create your exception conditions similar to the way that you created the other conditions.

 Applying a spam policy to a group is supported only for Mail Enabled Security Groups.

-The default policy cannot be disabled or deleted and custom policies always take precedence over the default policy.
+You can't disable or delete the default policy, and custom policies always take precedence over the default policy.
 For custom policies, you can select or clear the check boxes in the ENABLED column to enable or disable them.
 By default, all policies are enabled.
-To delete a custom policy, select the policy, click the Delete icon, and then confirm that you want to delete the policy.
+To delete a custom policy, select the policy, click Delete , and then confirm that you want to delete the policy.

 You can change the priority (running order) of your custom policies by clicking the up arrow and down arrow.
 The policy that has a PRIORITY of 0 will run first, followed by 1, then 2, and so on.